sabegg2/Project3/README.md

 ## References for code

 For the most part, I wrote my code on my own, using techniques learned in class.
 I find ChatGTP to be a great helper for directing me on the correct path.
 The only significant code that I pulled directly from ChatGTP is the server.js code for connecting with the pgAdmin database.
+I also used ChatGTP to help me write median function for computing the median for the histogram.